umass-compsci-220/umass-compsci-220.github.io/materials/homework/image-processing-with-hof.md

 ## Testing

 As with Homework 1, you are expected to write your own tests.
 To help you get started, we have provided a few test cases inside of `imageProcessingHOF.test.ts`.
 It is up to you to define additional tests to check your solution for correctness.
-As always, try writing some tests before you start coding.
+As always, try writing some tests before you start coding. **You must write you tests in the provided describe statements**.

 ### Changing How We Compare Colors